approov/quickstart-react-native/FAQ.md

 ### Prefetching an Approov token at app launch

 Approov will typically attest a running app instance every five minutes.
 Each attestation fetches a new Approov token and requires communication between the app instance and the Approov service.
 By default, the first Approov token fetch occurs at the first API call after launch.
-Alternatively, you may elect to prefetch an Approov token immediately after launch by making an explicit call to the `prefetch` method right after Approov initialization.:
+Alternatively, you may elect to prefetch an Approov token immediately after launch by making an explicit call to the `prefetch` method in your `approovSetup` function:

 ```Javascript
 ApproovService.prefetch():